why choose this course?

 ENTRY REQUIREMENTS

-GCSE Grade 6 or above in at least one of Geography / History / English Language / English Literature / Maths / Science alongside four GCSEs at a minimum of Grade 4.
+GCSE Grade 6 in Geography or English, alongside four GCSEs at a minimum of Grade 4.

 INFORMATION & SUPPORT